RomanPilyushin/Mind/Decoder Unit.md

   - decoder
 ---

-In a computer's central processing unit (CPU), the **decoder unit** plays a crucial role in interpreting and executing instructions.
+In a computer's central processing unit ([[Components of CPU (Central Processing Unit)|CPU]]), the **decoder unit** plays a crucial role in interpreting and executing instructions.
 The decoder unit interprets the binary instructions fetched from memory and generates the necessary control signals to execute those instructions.
-The implementation of the instruction set, which defines the operations the CPU can perform, can be done in two primary ways:
+The implementation of the instruction set, which defines the operations the [[Components of CPU (Central Processing Unit)|CPU]] can perform, can be done in two primary ways:

 1. **Hardwired Control**: